EarthSystemSci/DesertMIP/docs/index.md

----
-title: Home
-hide:
-  - title
----

 # DesertMIP

-### Desertification Model Intercomparison Project
+## Desertification Model Intercomparison Project
 **A MIP registered with the WCRP-CMIP7 framework**

 ---